niveklabs/tfwriter/google-beta/r/google_data_fusion_instance.md

 }

 variable "type" {
   description = "(required) - Represents the type of Data Fusion instance.
 Each type is configured with\nthe default settings for processing and memory.\n- BASIC: Basic Data Fusion instance.
 In Basic type, the user will be able to create data pipelines\nusing point and click UI.
 However, there are certain limitations, such as fewer number\nof concurrent pipelines, no support for streaming pipelines, etc.\n- ENTERPRISE: Enterprise Data Fusion instance.
-In Enterprise type, the user will have more features\navailable, such as support for streaming pipelines, higher number of concurrent pipelines, etc. Possible values: [\"BASIC\", \"ENTERPRISE\"]" type        = string
+In Enterprise type, the user will have more features\navailable, such as support for streaming pipelines, higher number of concurrent pipelines, etc.\n- DEVELOPER: Developer Data Fusion instance.
+In Developer type, the user will have all features available but\nwith restrictive capabilities.
+This is to help enterprises design and develop their data ingestion and integration \npipelines at low cost.
+Possible values: [\"BASIC\", \"ENTERPRISE\", \"DEVELOPER\"]" type        = string
 }